bespoyasov/bookmark/README.md

 It is difficult to navigate on long pages with many sections.
 Bookmark.js creates anchors to every section and adds them to menu.
 It is suitable for every design.
 Scroll the page down to see how it works.

-Anchors in menu show order and length of sections.
-Scrollbar shows where user is reading.
-Because of that active link is "off" by default.
-If you want to pick out current section rewrite styles for anchors with `active` class.
+Anchors in menu are proportional to order and length of sections.
+Scrollbar shows where user is reading, so the active link is "off" by default.
+If you want to distinguish current section rewrite styles for anchors with `active` class.

-Bookmark.js automatically gets titles for anchors, if doesnt find it in `name` attribute.
-To hash-navigate be usable it adds title or `data-hash` to location.
-You can disable the change of address bar by change `data-hasChange`.
+Bookmark.js automatically names anchors, if it doesn't find anything in `name` attribute.
+For hash-navigation to be usable it adds title or `data-hash` to location.
+You can disable the change of address bar by changing `data-hasChange`.

-## First
+## What's first

 Add links to scripts and styles in `<head>` of the document: